mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 ### **1. Use Proper Naming Conventions**

-First thing first, before start writing code, set a proper naming convention for your Java project.
+First thing, before start writing code, set a proper naming convention for your Java project.
 Pre-decide names for every class, interfaces, methods and variables etc.
 If other developers are also working with you on the same